JuliaLang/julia/doc/src/devdocs/valgrind.md

 CFLAGS = -DMEMDEBUG -DMEMDEBUG2
 ```

-Another thing to note: if your program uses multiple workers processes, it is likely that you
+Another thing to note: if your program uses multiple worker processes, it is likely that you
 want all such worker processes to run under Valgrind, not just the parent process.
 To do this,
 pass `--trace-children=yes` to `valgrind`.